Kingdom of Aksum

-The kingdom's slow decline had begun by the 7th century, at which point currency ceased to be minted.
+The kingdom's slow decline had begun by the seventh century, at which point currency ceased to be minted.
 The Persian (and later Muslim) presence in the Red Sea caused Aksum to suffer economically, and the population of the city of Axum shrank.
 Alongside environmental and internal factors, this has been suggested as the reason for its decline.
-Aksum's final three centuries are considered a dark age, and through uncertain circumstances, the kingdom collapsed around 960.
-Despite its position as one of the foremost empires of late antiquity, the Kingdom of Aksum fell into obscurity as Ethiopia remained isolated throughout the Middle Ages.
+Aksum's final three centuries are considered a dark age, and the kingdom collapsed under uncertain circumstances around 960.
+Despite its position as one of the foremost empires of late antiquity, the Kingdom of Aksum fell into obscurity as Ethiopia remained isolated throughout the Late Middle Ages.

+Etymology

+Carlo Conti Rossini believed that the word Aksum derives from a Semitic root, and means 'a green and dense garden' or 'full of grass'.

+Due to limited geographical knowledge many Byzantine texts from seventh and early eight century wrongly classified Ethiopia being in "India", which lead to the Kingdom also being called Kingdom of the Aksumite Indians.